benders5e/benders5e/pro-bending.md

 The rules of pro bending are pretty simple.
 Take control over the area in a specified amount of time until you either defeat your opponents or win.

-> #### Bending X Leagues
-> Leagues with more lax rules exist.
-In these far more dangerous matches, any manifestation of the elements is allowed, including ice, lightning, magma, plants, and more.

 ## Rules
 *The rules are based off of the rules listed [here](https://avatar.fandom.com/wiki/Pro-bending).*